How to Do a Content Audit: 4 Metrics to Consider

 Metrics for readability might point you in the direction of text that could do better if streamlined.
 Learn more about the readability of each URL in the content audit to comprehend better individual pieces of information and the site as a whole.

 You most likely consider direct conversions during a routine audit, but have you ever thought about "aided" conversions?
 It is crucial to monitor which pages result in assisted conversions.
 While not every page on your site will directly lead to a sale, several may play a vital role in encouraging potential leads to head to other pages that convert them into customers.

 Metric 3: Page Load Time

-Your page load speed time indicates whether or not site visitors were able to find their desired information before abandoning the page.
+Your page load speed time indicates whether site visitors could find their desired information before abandoning the page.
 Additionally, it reveals how interesting your writing is to the reader.
-Articles with many pageviews but a low average time spent on the site are likely just clickbait (or, again, too complicated to engage a reader).
+For example, a blog post with many pageviews but a low average time spent on the page is likely just clickbait (or, again, too complicated to engage a reader).

 PageSpeed Insights analyzes load times by simply inputting the URL.
 If you're trying to reduce the load time, remove or compress large files, like images and videos.
 You can also consult with a web professional to find additional fixes to page loading issues.

 As an experienced inbound marketing agency, we understand the importance of backlinks for a successful content strategy.
 Over time, your backlink profile will evolve.

 You may get two or three inbound links the day you post fresh material.
 Wait a week, and you may see that ten to twelve new backlinks have surfaced.
 After a year of promotion, discovery, and sharing, a single piece of content may have garnered 589 backlinks.